-Designing pay plans that fit with your budget and are also robust enough to attract the right workforce to support your business strategy is a challenging balancing act.
-However, the right research and preparation will help ensure your compensation strategy is in step with your industry.
-Compensation data gleaned from participation in surveys is a proven way to make sure your strategy is competitive.
+For small-to-midsize organizations, it can be incredibly challenging to design pay plans that are robust enough to attract the right workforce to support your business strategy at an affordable price.
+However, the right research and preparation will help ensure your compensation strategy is in step with your industry in spite of your budget constraints.

 For employers planning to dust off last year’s process for this next enrollment period, stop!
 If you haven’t made changes, then you’re likely behind the curve.

 Inclusion and diversity are an integral part of the Talent Experience

 As organizations seek to develop sustainable human capital management practices, they must understand the importance of what we call the “Talent Experience.”

 From agile teams to the gig economy, flexibility underpins our new ways of working.
 In order for Total Rewards to support today’s evolving work ecosystem, programs must flex not only with changing business needs but also with the shifting expectations – especially regarding choice – of a diverse, multi-generational workforce.

 Rethinking Total Rewards in this way will help unlock the full potential of employees and shape a better Total Rewards experience.